 Pakistan doesn’t SOUND safe, but that’s just the media.
 You can absolutely visit Pakistan.

 - Keep an eye on local media – VERY IMPORTANT.
 Things can change in an instant.
 There may be new restrictions on movement around the country.
+It should also be noted that “local” media can not always be trusted.
+The Pakistani media is notoriously bias on some issues, especially involving anything related to India.

 - Steer clear of protests – usually, they’re peaceful, but these can quickly descend into mobs.